 Illinois Eastern Community Colleges (IECC) is committed to delivering exceptional education and strengthening its communities.
-Part of that mission includes the Adult Education and Family Literacy (AEFL) Program, which helps individuals achieve their educational goals.
+Part of that mission includes the Adult Education and Literacy (AEL) Program, which helps individuals achieve their educational goals.

 Adult Secondary courses are designed to prepare students for the General Education Development (GED) or High School Equivalency Test (HiSET) exams.
 Students will also prepare for a transition to college and/or the workforce.

 - Individuals must be at least 16 years of age or older

 - Individuals under the age 18 must provide formal separation documentation from the public school system